SatoryKono/ChEMBL_dataAcquisition/docs/USAGE.md

 ``--list-format``.
 A companion ``.meta.yaml`` file captures the CLI invocation, row/column counts, and output checksum.

+Network and API failures are surfaced as ``requests`` exceptions.
+The downloader raises :class:`requests.HTTPError` for non-success HTTP statuses (for example, ``404`` or ``500`` responses) and propagates other :class:`requests.RequestException` instances so that automation can fail fast instead of silently producing partial outputs.

 ## dump_gtop_target.py

 Resolve identifiers against the IUPHAR/BPS Guide to PHARMACOLOGY and download